elora-the-explorer/simple-k8s-example/README.md

 Just to confirm, this can be as simple or as complex as you wish - and doesn't need to work in full at time of the interview.
 Feel free to put together what you're most comfortable with, in the time you have.

 #### The API
-This app provides a very simple api for greeting the user based on the provided language.
+This app provides a very simple api for greeting the user based on a provided language.
 It supports English, Maori, Dutch, and French.

 ```
 GET /greet/<language>